News

 Regardless of where you live within the UK, all residents subscribe to the same tax system.

-Value added tax, commonly referred to as VAT, is a 20% tax added to many different good and services and is always added to the cost of the product.
+Value-added tax, commonly referred to as VAT, is a 20% tax added to many different goods and services and is always added to the cost of the product.

 Another important tax to consider is council tax.